kavanoz64/BeamBender-BigBox/README.md

 The card plugs into the video slot, taps the digital RGB signals before they ever reach a DAC, and outputs clean **1080p HDMI** with audio.
 No analogue stage, no capture artefacts, no flicker.

 > This project is a big-box adaptation of [**jbilander/BeamBender**](https://github.com/jbilander/BeamBender), Jörgen Bilander's  scandoubler for the Amiga 1200 (and 500).
 The original design's approach and much of its analogue and HDMI circuitry carry over directly.
 Jörgen has also provided hardware guidance throughout this redesign.
-All credit for the concept belongs upstream; mistakes here are mine.
+All credit for the concept belongs upstream.

 ---